Creativity in motion

 Did you know?

-In Danish Public schools, the former government initiated the biggest reshaping of primary and lower secondary schools in forty years emphasizing that 45 minutes of exercise and physical activity must be part of the integrated school day at all year levels in order to further the children’s and young persons’ state of health and to support their motivation and learning in all subjects.
+In Danish Public schools, the former government initiated the biggest reshaping of primary and lower secondary schools in forty years emphasising that 45 minutes of exercise and physical activity must be part of the integrated school day at all year levels in order to further the children’s and young persons’ state of health and to support their motivation and learning in all subjects.
 Read more about it here.